Last update: 9/7/2021

 There are plenty of hotels and resorts that are open in Antigua and Barbuda right now.

-If you are a tourist, you must stay at one of the government-approved accommodations for visitors.
+If you are a tourist, you must stay at one of the certified accommodations for visitors.
 Luckily, there are many options to choose from, but these are our absolute favorites:

 - Jumby Bay Island